Minimum Setup • For WordPress on Windows • Clear Interface • Ngrok Sharing

 How to restore a site from backup?

-2. If the site exists in the list — select it, click Restore, choose the backup and confirm
+2. If the site exists in the list — select it, click Restore (or Ctrl+Shift+F), choose the backup and confirm.

 ✅ WPronto will automatically restore all files and the database.
 No manual file copying or database import needed!